Winchester: Demography

-Between the last two censuses (held in 2011 and 2021), the population of Winchester increased by 9.3%, from just under 116,600 in 2011 to around 127,400 in 2021.
+Between the last two censuses (held in 2011 and 2021), the population of the wider City of Winchester district increased by 9.3%, from just under 116,600 in 2011 to around 127,400 in 2021.

 Governance

 From 1835 to 1974, Winchester was governed as a municipal borough of Hampshire.
 Until 1902 the city's affairs were also administered partly by its parishes: St Lawrence, St Mary Kalendar, St Maurice, St Michael, St Peter Colebrook, St Swithin, St Thomas, St John, St Bartholomew Hyde, Milland, St Faith, and St Peter Cheesehill, and its extra-parochial areas: Cathedral Precincts, St Mary's College Precincts, St Cross Hospital Precinct, and Wolvesey.
 Historically, the south of the city had come under the "Liberty of the Soke", and was thereby self-governing to a large extent.

 In 1889, the city came under the new Hampshire County Council, and the city was later administered by Winchester Urban District.
 Since 1974 the area has been governed as part of the wider City of Winchester district of Hampshire.
 The district has 16 electoral wards, five of these cover the former Urban District itself: St Barnabas, St Paul, St Luke, St Bartholomew, and St Michael; they have three councillors each apart from St Luke, which is a two-member ward.
 For Hampshire County Council elections, the City of Winchester district is made up of 7 divisions, with Winchester Westgate and Winchester Eastgate covering the town area.

 Whilst the remainder of the district is parished, most of the five city wards constitutes an unparished area.
 As a result, they now make up Winchester Town Forum, which matches the former Winchester Urban District.
 Legally an area committee, it oversees the Town account and acts as a council committee to steer some decisions affecting the town.
 Unlike parishes, members are not directly-elected, but instead are the city councillors who were elected to the respective wards, who sit ex officio on the town forum.

+In 2025, in response to Local Government Reorganisation, Winchester Town Forum requested a Community Governance Review be undertaken for the unparished part of the city, as well as some surrounding areas, namely Harestock, Olivers Battery, Badger Farm, and Kings Barton.

 The current ward boundaries were adopted in 2016, when all seats were up for election.
 Since then, Winchester City Council elections take place in three out of every four years, with one third of the councillors elected in each election.
 From the 2006 election until the 2010 election the council was led by Conservatives.
 In 2010 it was controlled for a year by the Liberal Democrats, before being led again by the Conservatives from 2011 until 2019, since when the Liberal Democrats have again been in control.
 The wards are: